 A consultation on the content of wave 2 was carried out in February 2022.
 For more information about the consultation, see here.

-Survey data linked to the National Pupil Database will be available through the ONS Secure Research Service in the coming months.
+It is hoped that survey data linked to the National Pupil Database will be available through the ONS Secure Research Service soon.